danczakre/RCSFA_CoreMS/README.md

 ```
 mamba activate corems-[current date or version]
 mamba install python=3.10

+### If you get an error regarding mamba not being initialized, please follow the instructions that the function gives you
 ```

 6) Install dependencies by running the following command in your terminal